encoreshao/amazon-awis/README.md

 ##### Request ID and Status Code

-You can retrieve status code and request id
+You can retrieve status code and requestID

 * request_id
 * status_code